What Toys Can I Give My Guinea Pig?

-In the last few years, small bird and cat toys have been given to guinea pigs so they can but them around or toss them around.
+In the last few years, small bird and cat toys have been given to guinea pigs so they can toss them around.
 The hanging bird toys with bells and wooden chew sticks are reported to be safe enough to leave with a piggy, but I would remove the bell (unless it is too large to fit inside a guinea pig's mouth).

-Some recent publications like Bowtie Press' Guinea Pigs, (2005) lists plastic spoons as good guinea pig toys.
-Like small cat toys and some bird toys, they are also of plastic.
+Some recent publications like Bowtie Press' Guinea Pigs (2005) list plastic spoons as good guinea pig toys.
 Although plastic will usually pass through a guinea pig's digestive system, it is not the best thing for the guinea pig to eat, especially if there are sharp edges or if the plastic causes an intestinal blockage.